ember-learn/cli-guides/guides/advanced-use/asset-compilation.md

 ### Exclude from minification

-Some files should be excluded from minification, such as copied-and-pasted third party scripts that are already minified.
+Some files should be excluded from minification, such as copied-and-pasted third-party scripts that are already minified.

 To exclude assets from `dist/assets` from being minified, one can pass options for [broccoli-uglify-sourcemap](https://github.com/ef4/broccoli-uglify-sourcemap) like so: